-With the rise in automation, Artificial intelligence (AI) is firmly crossing into everyday business use.
-A Harvard Business Review survey of 250 executives shows 75% of them believe AI will transform their companies within the next three years.
+With the rise in automation, artificial intelligence (AI) is firmly crossing into everyday business use.
+A Harvard Business Review survey of 250 executives shows 75% of them believe their companies will be transformed by artificial intelligence in the workplace within the next three years.
 With this fast-paced adoption of technological trends, businesses need to stay agile to compete.

-Companies are tapping into artificial intelligence in the workplace to automate business processes, gain insight through data analysis, and engage with employees and customers.
+Companies are tapping into AI to automate business processes, gain insight through data analysis, and engage with employees and customers.
 AI is steadily infiltrating the reengineering of existing business process systems to improve productivity, efficiency and profits.

-Artificial intelligence (AI) is making a mark in both operational and strategic business processes, allowing companies to make advances in capability, efficiency and productivity.
-Here are some examples where artificial intelligence in the workplace innovation is pushing businesses into the future:
+With these benefits up for grabs, companies have looked for new and innovative ways to apply artificial intelligence in the workplace.
+AI is making a mark in both operational and strategic business processes, allowing companies to make advances in capability, efficiency and productivity.
+Here are some examples of how AI is pushing businesses into the future:

-AI in customer service
+1. AI in customer service

 Logged on to Netflix lately and noticed a whole bunch of content tailored to your preferences for British baking shows or true-crime documentaries?
-That's because AI can be used to predict all sorts of things like entertainment, merchandise, places, etc. - ultimately making the customer experience more personalised and relevant.
+That's because AI can also be used to predict all sorts of things like entertainment, merchandise, places, etc - ultimately making the customer experience more personalised and relevant.

-Human Resources leverages AI
+2. Human Resources leverages AI

 Traditionally recruiters would manually sort through mountains of resumes and cover letters to find candidates with the right qualities, background and experience.
 Enter AI, where machines can learn which past hiring practices worked well (and which didn't), what types of communication appeal to candidates, find leads in unexpected places and quickly sort out which candidates have the right work history and qualifications for a role.